zeankundev/Graycrown/README.md

 Yes, it's the old Coal I made, but with a different name

 # Dang, how to run this shiny branded launcher?
+**EDIT PER 28/03/23:** You can run Graycrown and debug it with KDevelop.
+[Click here to learn how.](https://github.com/zeankundev/graycrown/wiki/Running-or-contributing-to-Graycrown-with-KDevelop)

 Easy, just have Node.js installed and npm.
 Then run these commands
 ```